 Alex and Pat's varied farming activities and interests always work hand in hand and made them the successful duo many people return to to buy chickens, chooks, feed, bird seed and supplies, not to mention Alex's expert advice when they need it.

-Sadly, at the age of 90, Alex was diagnosed with bowel cancer.
-He battled on and still worked his farm until three weeks before he succumbed to the horrible disease on 15th June 2020, one week after his 91st birthday.
-Alex was a young 91 year old, he loved his work and never missed a beat, he is sadly missed by his wife Pat, their family and their loyal customers.
+Sadly, at the age of 90, Alex was diagnosed with bowel cancer but he battled on and continued working on his farm until three weeks before he succumbed to the horrible disease on 15th June 2020, one week after his 91st birthday.
+Alex was a young 91 year old, he loved his work and never missed a beat.
+He is sadly missed by his wife Pat, their family and their loyal customers.

 Alex and Pat's daughter Susan